Namularbre/fileUpload/README.md

 ## Installation:

-Fill the .env with correct information (the one here are good for local development only)
+Create a .env file and fill it with correct information (the one here are good for local development only)

 ````
 MINIO_ENDPOINT=127.0.0.1:9000 #The API endpoint of your minio